sulaiman-allen/nss-cohort-13-directory-init/README.md

 # nss-cohort-13-directory-init

 This is a small script that creates a basic html layout file, creates a .gitignore and fills it with the information needed to block standard files, creates a jshint file for a good amount of errors, makes a javascripts directory, makes a npm file (so you can skip the npm init)and installs the plugins needed for gulp into the local project directory.
-It essentially does everything laid out in this post:
+It essentially does everything laid out in this post from Joe:

 ```bash
 1 create .gitignore Never check in your PM folders to github.